Is there a link between Vitamin D and your mood?

-Studies over the years have produced consistent results, low levels of Vit D in the blood are associated with depressed mood, developing Alzheimer’s Dementia, behavior problems in children and poor performance in school as the children get older.
+Patients often wonder about the link between Vitamin D and your mood.
+Studies over the years have produced consistent results, low levels of Vitamin D in the blood are associated with depressed mood, developing Alzheimer’s Dementia, behavior problems in children and poor performance in school as the children get older.

-For optimal absorption and effectiveness of Vit D, magnesium has to be taken at least some time during the day.
-In addition, vitamin K, usually produced by the bacteria in the gut, is essential to Vit D absorption and function.
+For optimal absorption and effectiveness of Vitamin D, magnesium has to be taken at least some time during the day.
+In addition, vitamin K, usually produced by the bacteria in the gut, is essential to Vitamin D absorption and function.

-Taking large doses of Vit D all at once does seem to help, but it is better to take it regularly.
+Taking large doses of Vitamin D all at once does seem to help, but it is better to take it regularly.
 It could even mean once or twice a week, just do it regularly.
 The total weekly dose for an adult is about 20,000 units.
 Ideally, 4000 units 5 days a week.
+For more guidance on taking Vitamin D, click here.

 Vitamin D is very unique, too little and you can feel groggy, too much (esp in the evening) and you can’t sleep and will feel groggy.

-Even though vitamin D is so powerful, (it affects so much of everything about us: mood, strength, sleep, immune system functioning, bone density, bowel function), don’t make the mistake of thinking that just by taking vit D alone you are going to feel better magically.
-People low in vit D tend to have generally poorer health habits than those with higher levels of vit D.
+Even though Vitamin D is so powerful, (it affects so much of everything about us: mood, strength, sleep, immune system functioning, bone density, bowel function), don’t make the mistake of thinking that just by taking Vitamin D alone you are going to feel better magically.
+People low in Vitamin D tend to have generally poorer health habits than those with higher levels of Vitamin D.

 Health is a way of being, we have to act, think, eat and speak healthy in order to become healthy.